YipengHu/label-reg/README.md

 ## <a name="section3"></a>3 Try with Your Own Image-Label Data
-[TensorFlow][tensorflow_install] needs to be installed first, with a handful standard python modules, numpy, random, os, time and nibabel (for file IO only).
+[TensorFlow][tensorflow_install] needs to be installed first, with a handful standard python modules, numpy, random, os, sys, time and nibabel (for file IO only).
 All are easily available if not already instaled.

 Files readable by [NiBabel][nibabel] should work with the DataReader in [helpers.py][helper_file].
-The quartets of moving-fixed image and label data should be organised as follows in order to run the code without modification:
+The quartets of moving-and-fixed image-and-label data should be organised as follows in order to run the code without modification:

 * The training data should be in separate folders and the folder names are specified under the [Data] section in the [config_demo.ini][config_file], for example: